snackattas/ShutTheBox/README.md

 * Raises: NotFoundException

 ### get_game_history
 Returns the history of moves for the game passed in, allowing game progression to be viewed move by move.
+Similar to chess's [PGN](https://en.wikipedia.org/wiki/Portable_Game_Notation)
 * Args
   * urlsafe_key (string, req): The state token for a game of Shut The Box.
 * Returns